nanomq/nanomq/docs/en_US/tutorial/nng-bridges.md

 - NanoMQ listens on `ipc:///tmp/nng_sub.ipc` with an NNG `sub0` socket.
 - External NNG `pub0` clients connect to this address and push raw NNG messages into NanoMQ.
-- When NanoMQ receives a message prefixed with `test/123/`, it strips that prefix, treats the remaining part as the MQTT payload, and publishes it to `test/forward`.
+- For the first rule (without `nng_delimiter`), NanoMQ uses `/` by default.
+When NanoMQ receives a message prefixed with `test/123/`, it strips that prefix, treats the remaining part as the MQTT payload, and publishes it to `test/forward`.
+- For rules with `nng_delimiter` configured (for example `:`), NanoMQ matches and strips `remote_topic:` before publishing to MQTT.
 - For this rule, the MQTT topic used by local subscribers is `test/forward`, not `test/123`.

 ### Test Procedure